sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = Contact Form 7 Spam Protection  =

 Our [Spam Protection for Contact Form 7](https://cf7addons.com/preview/spam-protection/) addon will help you to prevent Spam using Arithmetic and Image Recognition.
+This will provide an additional layer of protection alongside the Contact Form 7 reCAPTCHA settings.

 = Contact Form 7 to Telegram =